gbrah/learning-2023-flutter/docs/src/dart/README.md

 }
 ```

+A `ReceivePort` is a non-broadcast stream.
+This means that it buffers incoming messages until a listener is registered.
+Only one listener can receive messages

 ### Streams

 Streams in Dart facilitate asynchronous data flow, enabling real-time data processing and event handling.
 Streams represent a sequence of values over time.